 The idea does not always work, but here are some examples.

 Business as Usual.
-This is where the character tends to pass every check and lead to a lackluster session with few highs & lows as there little tension.
+This is where the character tends to pass every check and leads to a lacklustre session with few highs & lows as there is little tension.
 And this is the point to spice it up with a “yes but” to complicate matters.
 But a word of warning is that you don’t want to just keep heaping on the complications as the session will need to move towards a resolution.

 One chance only.
-Character’s do stupid things and while you give opportunities to succeed, or even survive.
+Characters do stupid things.
+While you provide opportunities to succeed, or even survive.
 Sometimes the dice lay on the hate.
 So jumping from a building to grab the swinging arm of the crane on a nearby building is an example of one chance only. if they miss they are likely to plummet to their death.

 Oh my God No!
 What happens when a character fumbles SO badly that they derail the campaign?
 The equivalent of a magical supernova.

 I’ve had this happen and I was at a complete loss of how to proceed.
-As Web DM and others have talked about, the only thing you can do is call a break to give you some time to think.
+As Web DM and others have talked about, the only thing you can do is take a break to give yourself some time to think.
 Steal from character backstories, brainstorm some possibilities, or work with the players for ideas.

 So…